 Heat up a large pan on medium high heat with some oil.
 Toss in the garlic, and chicken and cook until it turns opaque.
 Remove and put it into another dish.
 Heat the pan up again and put some more oil into it.

-peppers, green beans and onions.
+Next, throw in all of the vegetables: bell peppers, green beans and onions.
 Sprinkle some salt and crack some pepper into the pan.
 Saute until the vegetables are slightly crunchy still but have loss the initial crispness about 4-5 minutes.

 Zest half the lime with a micro plane and then juice the whole lime.
 Wearing latex gloves, unless you want burning hands and/or eyes, cut the chilies lengthwise and scrape out most of the seeds and rib.
 Cut the chiles into very thin strips.